 Looking for more hidden gems in Spain?
 Check out my article about visiting the Canary Islands.

 This 32-kilometer long mountain range lies half-way between Madrid and Valencia and is the least populated area in the country.
 There are some hiking enthusiasts that visit Montes Universales but they aren’t too many.
-One of the most famous places around (but still not too famous) is Albarracin.
+One of the most famous Spanish landmarks in the region (but still not too famous) is Albarracin.
 Albarracin is a hilltop village surrounded by rivers and mountain streams that often comes into the conversation about the most beautiful village in Spain.
 Only Albarracin is worth seeing but there are many more things to experience in Montes Universales, from divine waterfalls to endless stretches of pine and juniper trees.

 Peñíscola is a medieval walled town with typical Mediterranean charm situated on the Orange Blossom Coast, not too far from Valencia.
 Occupying a steep outcrop of land, surrounded by formidable stone walls, Peñíscola was one of the most interesting hidden gems in Spain for years.
 However, in the last couple of years, more tourists started discovering it.
 Some of that probably has to do with the filming of Game of Thrones which took place in 2015.
 And we all know what happens to ‘Game of Thrones destinations’.
 If you want to visit, you better hurry up before tourists flood Peñíscola.